 Expect a new and revamped Western Resources Fellowship for Summer 2019!
 We will be providing funding and advice for projects focused on land stewardship and conservation in the American West.
 For more information or to discuss project ideas, please book an appointment with Michelle Downey.

-The Western Research Fellowship (WRF) is awarded annually to applicants interested in issues pertinent to land management in the Mountain West.
-Ideal proposals target high-impact biophysical or social questions with management implications for land management in the West.
-In addition to a financial award, fellows are given access to a broad network of partner organizations and properties across the mountain west, as well as technical, logistical, and publication support upon returning to campus in the fall.
+From 2016 to 2018, the Western Resources Fellowship (WRF) was awarded annually to applicants interested in issues pertinent to land management in the Rocky Mountain West.
+Ideal proposals targeted high-impact biophysical or social questions with management implications for private land management.
+In addition to a financial award, fellows were given access to a broad network of partner organizations and properties, as well as technical, logistical and publication support upon returning to campus in the fall.

 We’re pleased to announce the 2018 Western Research Fellows!
 These eight students are working on a variety of issues related to land and water stewardship across the Western US during the summer of 2018.
 We will gather bi-weekly during the Fall 2018 semester to learn new skills, give peer-feedback, and, through that process, polish final products.

 Brendan Boepple | Strategic conservation planning for a small land trust in southern Colorado | Del Norte, Colorado

 Elle Brunsdale | Water in Colorado | West Slope, Colorado